 Are payday lenders regulated by the government?

 The rise of payday loans brought about a number of unscrupulous lenders, which were exploiting borrowers with extortionate interest rates, fees and penalties.
-In 2014 the FCA took over regulation of this area and brought in new rules to rein in outrageous lending practices.
+In 2014 the Financial Conduct Authority (FCA) took over regulation of this area and brought in new rules to rein in outrageous lending practices.

 Interest cap of 0.8% per day.
 Interest and fees must not exceed 0.8% per day of the amount borrowed.
 That’s £4 per £500.